matteomanzo-zz/CV/README.md

 - Pair programming at Makers Academy (co-op projects and final project);
 - Bar/kitchen/floor teamwork at Lime Wood, La Residencia and Hard Rock Cafe' (event handling and brainstorming).

+###Customer service

+As I have been working in five star hotel in England and Spain, I have learnt how to interact and deal with very demanding customers.
+In order to satisfy the client needing I was required to:

+- Customise the user experience such as for the client to be the best option and for the hotel to get the best value.
+- Find valuable alternatives in case we couldn't provide the customer's original request.

 ###Multi language